Almaraz Nuclear Power Plant

-Almaraz Nuclear Power Plant is a nuclear power station at Almaraz in Spain and uses the Tagus River, that runs into Portugal, for cooling.
+Almaraz Nuclear Power Plant is a nuclear power station at Almaraz in Spain which uses the Tagus River, that runs into Portugal, for cooling.

-It consists of two PWRs of 1011 and 1006 MWe.
+It consists of two pressurized water reactors (PWRs) of 1011 and 1006 MWe.

-The Arrocampo reservoir as system to refrigerate the Nuclear Plant
+Arrocampo reservoir

-The refrigeration of the Almaraz nuclear power plant was the first reason for the construction of the Arrocampo Reservoir in 1976.
+Cooling for the Almaraz nuclear power plant was the principal reason for the construction of the Arrocampo Reservoir in 1976.

 The water is taken from the Tagus River and covers a U-shaped circuit of 25 km which allows the cooling of the heat generated by the two nuclear reactors of the plant.